How to help bees survive extreme weather

 “When the weather warms up, the insects become more active, and tend to come out of their restive hibernation state.
 However, when the cold snap happens, they either expend a lot of energy going back into that state, having not managed to do any foraging, or they are caught unawares, and if they are very exposed, they could die.”

-To help gardeners help bees, Rowse Honey (rowsehoney.co.uk) and global charity Bees For Development (beesfordevelopment.org), share six tips for extreme hot or cold weather, with expert advice from professional beekeeper Amanda John.
+To help gardeners help bees, Rowse Honey (rowsehoney.co.uk) and Bee Farmers Association (beefarmers.co.uk), share six tips for extreme hot or cold weather, with expert advice from professional beekeeper Amanda John.

 To help them through extreme cold…